-We have left many questions unanswered that might be valuable topics of future research: (1) a more careful characterization of the size and welfare distribution of the real-world background population; (2) the significance of risk/uncertainty, particularly with respect to these characteristics of the background population; (3) the behavior of a wider range of non-additive axiologies (e.g. incomplete, intransitive, or person-affecting) in the largebackground-population limit; and (4) exploring more generally the question of how large the background population needs to be for the limit results to 'kick in', for a wider range of axiologies and choice situations than we considered in §9.
+We have left many questions unanswered that might be valuable topics of future research: (1) a more careful characterization of the size and welfare distribution of real-world background populations; (2) how to extend our limit results to the context of risk/uncertainty, including uncertainty about features of the background population; (3) the behavior of a wider range of non-additive axiologies (e.g. incomplete, intransitive, or person-affecting) in the large-background-population limit; and (4) exploring more generally the question of how large the background population needs to be for the limit results to 'kick in', for a wider range of axiologies and choice situations than we considered in §9.